graphery/grapper-doc/src/guide/in-depth/data/json.md

 # JSON Formats

-Graphane supports JSON and JSON5 formats, both of which are transformed into an object for use in the template.
+Grapper supports JSON and JSON5 formats, both of which are transformed into an object for use in the template.

 ## JSON